RyouHikaru/soccer-management/README.md

 # Soccer Management

-A simple soccer management application from a LinkedIn course build using MERN stack.
+A simple soccer management application from a LinkedIn course built using MERN stack.